Torgix API

 Export

-GET /v1/{resource}/export (needs the export scope) bulk-pulls records — a JSON array, or newline-delimited JSON with ?format=ndjson.
+GET /v1/{resource}/export (needs the export scope) bulk-pulls records as a JSON array, or newline-delimited JSON with ?format=ndjson.
 The same fields and changed_since filters apply.
 Results are capped by fair use with a truncated flag when there's more.

 curl "https://app.torgix.ai/v1/assets/export?format=ndjson" \ -H "Authorization: Bearer $TORGIX_KEY"